averyhiebert/cellerity/README.md

 some ES6 functionality, so don't expect support across all browsers currently in use.

 ## Tests
 If you have cloned the repository and installed the dev dependencies, you can run unit tests and generate a code coverage report using `npm test`.

-(It seems that the tests require that you be able to run node as "node" rather than "nodejs"; in Ubuntu or Linux Mint, this can be accomplished by installing the `nodejs-legacy` legacy symlink package.)
+(It seems that the tests require that you be able to run node as "node" rather than "nodejs"; in Ubuntu or Linux Mint, this can be solved by installing the `nodejs-legacy` legacy symlink package.)

 ## Licence